ARMSX2/ARMSX3/README.md

 Building
 --------

-Only arm64-v8a is supported.
+ arm64-v8a and armv8.2 is supported.
 You need the Android SDK with NDK r27 or newer, CMake 3.30 or newer, and a JDK 17.
 Android Studio ships all of these.

 Clone with submodules, then fetch the two third party checkouts that are not